Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 Yes.

-Compared to getting this.
+Buy your own metrics compared to getting this.

 Yeah.

-made me want to move house, conceal my identity.
+Made me want to move house, conceal my identity.

-made me want to move away from Leicester.
+I mean, made me want to move away from Leicester.

-Why only 11 percent?
+Why only 11%?

 So the answers are they're self-segregating and imposing a personal curfew and they're arming themselves in their own homes.